CLE - CHI

 • Which airlines offer Wi-Fi service onboard planes from Cleveland to Chicago?

-American Airlines, and Alaska Airlines offer inflight Wi-Fi service on the Cleveland to Chicago flight route.
+American Airlines, Alaska Airlines, and Delta offer inflight Wi-Fi service on the Cleveland to Chicago flight route.

 • Which aircraft models fly most regularly from Cleveland to Chicago?